 While there is no single best version, there are quite a few variations on this popular drink.
 Here are a few of them!

-Buena Vista Recipe – This version, named after the California restaurant that popularized the coffee drink, uses two sugar cubes for the sweetener and is topped with lightly whipped cream.
+- Buena Vista Recipe – This version, named after the California restaurant that popularized the coffee drink, uses two sugar cubes for the sweetener and is topped with whipped cream.

-Kahlua Recipe – This one is simple: Kahlua, hot coffee, and Irish Whiskey or Baileys.
-For an extra flavor boost, top the whipped cream with chocolate shavings, which really make the Kahlua flavor pop.
+- Kahlua Recipe – This one is simple: Kahlua, hot coffee, and Irish Whiskey or Baileys.
+For an extra flavour boost, top the whipped cream with chocolate shavings, which really make the Kahlua flavour pop.

-Irish Cream Coffee – This one uses half Irish whiskey and half Baileys.
-It’s topped with a Maraschino cherry, adding a splash of color.
+- Irish Cream Coffee – This one uses half Irish whiskey and half Baileys.
+It’s topped with a Maraschino cherry, adding a splash of colour.

 FREE DOWNLOAD: 19 Mouthwatering Coffee Recipes In A Beautiful, Print-Worthy E-Book.

 >>> Click here to grab this coffee recipes e-book completely FREE!

 If you’re as excited about coffee recipes as we are, head over to our recipes library here.
 And if it’s the boozy nature of this drink that’s getting you excited – here’s our ultimate list of coffee cocktails – right here.